 - I found something strange in an image.
-Was there anything strange noted when the image was taken? a warning during the processing? - Which pipeline version was used, the old one with a known bug for treating bright objects or a newer version? - What was the execution environment of the pipeline (operating system, system dependencies, software version, etc.)? - What was the detailed configuration of the pipeline? were the parameters correctly set for the image cleaning step?
+Was there anything strange noted when the image was taken? a warning during the processing? - Which pipeline version was used, the old one with a known bug for treating bright objects or a newer version? - What was the execution environment of the pipeline (operating system, coding language version, ...)? - What was the detailed configuration of the pipeline? were the parameters correctly set for the image cleaning step?